 Variations to Try

 - Chia Seed Yogurt Parfait: Stir 1 to 2 teaspoons of chia seeds in 2 to 3 tablespoons of water and let them soak for 15 minutes.
-Once the chia seeds swell up stir them into the Greek yogurt just before layering.
+Once the chia seeds swell up, stir them into the Greek yogurt before layering.
 Layer with fruit or granola as desired.

-- Low-Carb Greek Yogurt Parfait: Keep it low-carb by sticking with low-glycemic berries like strawberries, blueberries, blackberries, and raspberries.
+- Low-Carb Greek Yogurt Parfait: Keep it low-carb by opting for low-glycemic berries, such as strawberries, blueberries, blackberries, and raspberries.
 Swap out the granola for a sugar-free, grain-free granola or your favorite mix of nuts and seeds.

 Recipe Tips & Notes

-- Yogurt: Use plain, unsweetened Greek yogurt for its high-protein content.
-I prefer to use Fage, Chobani, or Trader Joe's brands.
+- Yogurt: For its high protein content, use plain, unsweetened Greek yogurt.
+Look for brands with the highest protein content.
 For vegan parfaits, stick to your favorite dairy-free yogurt.

 - Granola: Check the nutrition labels of the granola brands and look for a lower-carb (less added sugar), high-fiber, and protein-rich granola (includes nuts and seeds).

-- Sweetener: To lightly sweeten your parfait, stir in ½-1 teaspoon maple syrup or honey into the yogurt.
-Use monk fruit sweetener for a sugar-free alternative.
+- Sweetener: To lightly sweeten your parfait, stir in ½- 1 teaspoon maple syrup or honey into the yogurt.
+For a sugar-free alternative, use monk fruit sweetener.
 This step is optional.

-- Berries: I use a mix of chopped strawberries and blueberries for this parfait.
-You can use other fruits you like, for example, apples, bananas, mango, pineapple, blackberries, and more.
-Just cut the fruit into bite-size pieces and add as per instructions.
+- Berries: For this parfait, I used a mix of chopped strawberries and blueberries.
+You can use other fruits you like, such as apples, bananas, mango, pineapple, and blackberries.
+Cut the fruit into bite-sized pieces and add them as per the instructions.

-- Make it Low-Carb: Use any mix of berries (fresh or frozen) and swap out the granola for a grain-free, low-sugar, or sugar-free granola or your favorite mix of nuts and seeds.
+- Make it Low-Carb: Use any mix of berries (fresh or frozen) and swap out the granola for a grain-free, low-sugar, sugar-free granola or your favorite blend of nuts and seeds.

 Frequently Asked Questions

-Yogurt is a fermented milk-based product that's either plain or sweetened with additional flavorings.
-Parfait is an assembled breakfast or dessert with layers of yogurt, fresh fruit, and granola.
+Yogurt is a fermented milk-based product that can be plain or sweetened with additional flavorings.
+A parfait is an assembled breakfast or dessert with layers of yogurt, fresh fruit, and granola.

 Yogurt parfait is made with alternating layers of yogurt, fresh fruit (typically berries), and either granola or a mix of nuts and seeds.

-The best yogurt for a parfait is Greek yogurt because of its thick, creamy consistency and high-protein content.
-Plain Greek yogurt does not have added sugar, making it a healthy breakfast recipe.
+The best yogurt for a parfait is Greek yogurt due to its thick, creamy consistency and high protein content.
+Plain Greek yogurt is not sweetened with added sugar, making it a healthy breakfast option.
 That being said, you can use any yogurt to make a parfait, including vegan or plant-based yogurts.

 One yogurt parfait is 201 calories.
-Keep in mind, that this will vary based on the yogurt, fruit, and granola that you use.
+Please note that this will vary depending on the type of yogurt, fruit, and granola you use.

 More Healthy Breakfast Recipes